Car Insurance Payment Grace Period: How Long You Have & What Happens Next

 If your policy is cancelled for non-payment after the grace period expires, all is not necessarily lost.
 Many insurers will allow you to reinstate your coverage — but there are conditions:

 2. Pay your full past-due balance.
-You'll need to pay all overdue premiums, plus a reinstatement fee (typically $25–$50, though it can be higher).
+You'll need to pay all overdue premiums plus a reinstatement fee (typically $25–$50 in administrative costs, though totals can reach $150 with some carriers when combined with late fees).

 3. Sign a no-loss statement.
 Most insurers require you to confirm that no accidents, claims, or losses occurred during the period your policy was lapsed.

 4. Verify your coverage restart date.
-Depending on the insurer, coverage may be reinstated without a recorded gap — or it may restart from the reinstatement date, leaving a gap in coverage.
+Depending on the insurer, coverage may be reinstated without a recorded gap (backdated to the cancellation date) — or it may restart from the reinstatement date, leaving a gap in coverage.

 Consequences of Missing the Grace Period Deadline